fnjoin/mysql-k8s-controller/README.md

 For a bit of *chaos testing*, if you delete the corresponding `StatefulSet` object, notice how the controller re-creates that child resource and how it keeps the `status` object updated.

-Also, notice what happens when you delete a `mysql` resource.
+Also, notice what happens when you delete a `Mysql` resource.
 You can do that by running `kubectl delete mysql db-1`.
 Spoiler alert! the child resources will get cleaned up as well.